fugishimo/Mastermind/Thoughts.md

 - I've raised questions to myself to really understand how every component of the game will work at each possible point in the game.
 - Figuring out all the ambigous parts of the game and deciding how I want it to be played.
 - One thing I did note is that I shouldn't keep trying to extend the game too much before coding.
 Although it's great to think of all the possibilites of what can be included in the game, I realized it will get far too complex before I even get a working product.
 I have more that I'd love to implement if time is on my side but for now this should be a great starting point to creating a unique mastermind game.
 (8/20/2025)

+(8/21/2025)

+## First file (constants)
+- I feel like starting with constants was the most important because these are components that won't change throughout the game
+- Constants such as:
+  - Game dialogue
+  - Difficulty levels
+  - Amount of numbers in the random sequence
+  - Amount of attempts
+  - Commands in the game (hint and guess history)